Vyral/base-template/_posts/2020-01-31-show-up--get-better-a-word-on-meeting-your-2020-goals.md

 We’re several weeks into 2020, so let’s talk about our New Year’s resolutions.

-Now is about the time that people’s New Year’s Resolutions start to fail, but why do they fail at all?
+Now is about the time that people’s New Year’s resolutions start to fail, but why do they fail at all?
 I’ve been thinking a lot about this lately, and today I’ll share my conclusions.

 Resolutions fail for two reasons: 1) you weren’t properly motivated, and 2) we want instant gratification.